elated-sawyer/WALL-E/README.md

 | **Human Performance**                 | 91   | -    | -     | -    | -    | -       | -       |

 - The value in each cell represents the **Success Rate (%)**.
-- The `-` symbol indicates no information available for those specific categories.
+- The `-` symbol indicates no information available for those entries.

 ## Demo Release